Application control overview

 - Configure managed devices for endpoint security protection (deploying the agent to target devices).

-- Configure endpoint security options with endpoint security settings, such as signed code handling, protection mode, whitelists (applications allowed to execute on devices), file certifications, file protection rules, and end user interactive options.
+- Configure endpoint security options with endpoint security settings, such as signed code handling, protection mode, allow and deny lists (applications allowed to execute on devices), file certifications, file protection rules, and end user interactive options.

 - Discover file and application behavior on devices with the endpoint security learn mode.